conmaol/gadelica/grammar/nouns/grammatical-dependents/specifiers/post-specifiers.md

 > `Thàinig naimhdean athair an leinibh.` ‘The infant’s father’s enemies came.’)

-<mark>What about when the common noun is specifier of a proper noun?</mark>

-> `Thàinig Oisean athair Fhinn.` ‘Finn’s father’s Ossian came.’

-> `Thàinig Oisean athair an leinibh.` ‘The infant’s father’s Ossian came.’)

 ----

 Back up to: [Specifiers of nouns](index.md) \| [Grammatical dependents of nouns](../index.md) \| [Nouns](../../index.md)